-I’m so excited to finally be able to share with you Rainbow Rounds – a quilt I made back in July which is now available in Issue 81 of Love Patchwork & Quilting.
+I’m so excited to finally be able to share with you the Automatica Quilt (originally called Rainbow Rounds) – a quilt I made back in July which is now available in Issue 81 of Love Patchwork & Quilting.

 I always think it’s really interesting to see how different people go about designing quilts so, if you don’t mind, I thought I’d give you a little behind the scenes of mine!

 So, this quilt was completely inspired by a music video!
 Weird, huh?!
 Mr f&f loves music, and one day he came home saying “Check this out!”.

 It was a song called ‘Automatica’ by Nigel Stanford, where robots were programmed to play music – you can find it here.
 It gave me goose-pumps the first time I saw it!

 Towards the end of the video, there’s a part where the guitarist’s eye dilates and the pupil morphs into an octagon and the iris into segments (at 3.44min!).

 I loved the imagery and I grabbed a pen and paper with the idea that one day it would make the basis of a pattern.

 Each block is quite big, finishing at 16″ so you could easily make just the one block for a cushion, or more for a quilt.